machdyne/chinook/README.md

 ## Bootloader

-Chinook uses the [rv003usb](https://github.com/cnlohr/rv003usb) bootloader.
+Chinook uses the [rv003usb](https://github.com/cnlohr/rv003usb) bootloader to support firmware updates over the USB-C connector.
 If overwritten, it can be restored with the SWIO pin and an external programmer.

 ## Linux

-Chinook uses a slightly modified [fork](https://github.com/machdyne/linux-ch32v003) of [linux-ch32v003](https://github.com/tvlad1234/linux-ch32v003) to support firmware updates over the USB-C connector.
+Chinook uses a slightly modified [fork](https://github.com/machdyne/linux-ch32v003) of [linux-ch32v003](https://github.com/tvlad1234/linux-ch32v003).

 Build with `make -f Makefile.chinook`.